2022 Shanghai Ranking: The University of Montpellier Solidifies Its Position in the Global Top 200

 The University of Montpellier: a very positive overall trend since 2016!

-"I am delighted to see, once again, the University of Montpellier ranked among the world's best universities.
-These excellent results in the Shanghai ranking, as well as in all other global rankings, reflect an ambitious policy of excellence pursued for several years, based on the talent and significant investment of our entire community, whom I would like to congratulate.
-These results also stem from the exceptional resources allocated to research and training as part of the I-SITE Excellence program, a project carried out with all of our partners.
-They also attest to the power of our scientific strengths in our region, which enable us to respond to the major global challenges of the 21st century and to act on these essential issues with greater efficiency in order to feed, care for, and protect populations and ecosystems.
-We are proud to contribute to the global influence of French research," said Philippe Augé, President of the University of Montpellier.
+“I am delighted to see, once again, the University of Montpellier rank among the world’s best universities.
+These strong results in the Shanghai Ranking, as well as in all other global rankings, reflect an ambitious policy of excellence that has been in place for several years, one that relies on the talent and significant dedication of our entire community, whom I would like to congratulate.
+These results also stem from the exceptional resources allocated to research and education under the I-SITE Excellence Program, a project carried out in collaboration with all our partners.
+They also attest to the strength of our scientific community in our region, which enables us both to address the major global challenges of the 21st century and to act on these critical issues with greater effectiveness, thereby nourishing, caring for, and protecting populations and ecosystems.
+“We are proud to contribute to promoting French research on the global stage,” declared Philippe Augé, President of the University of Montpellier.

-According to the Times Higher Education (THE) Impact Ranking for sustainable development, UM ranks first among French institutions and is among the top 200 worldwide.
-More specifically, UM ranks in the world's top 100 for four Sustainable Development Goals and ranks first in France for two of them.
-It is the leading French institution for goals related to health, well-being, and reducing inequalities, as well as the third French institution for goals related to decent work, economic growth, and quality education.
+According to the “Times Higher Education (THE) Impact Ranking” on sustainable development, UM ranks first among French institutions and is among the top 200 worldwide.
+More specifically, UM ranks in the global top 100 for four Sustainable Development Goals and holds the top spot in France for two of them; it is the top French institution for goals related to health, well-being, and reducing inequalities, as well as the third-ranked French institution for goals related to decent work and economic growth, and quality education.

 Practical information:

-The Shanghai ranking: https://www.shanghairanking.com/
+The Shanghai Ranking: https://www.shanghairanking.com/

 See also: Shanghai, Leiden, Reuters: UM tops international rankings